Yin-Master/hw-week-1-Yoshi007-24/README.md

 -   Push to your assignment repository in Github Classroom.
 -   Include a README.md file with informal comments answering the following questions:
     -   Is your solution fully working or not?
 How does your driver program demonstrate this?

+    The homework week 1 solution can be found in v4.
+When you run the Driver, the solution is fully working.
+The driver demonstrates this by printing the string template and associating the HashMap to the correct string output.
+I print a random zippy quote; I chose not to create an array and just print a random quote.

     -   What extra credit problem(s) did you work on (#1, 2, 3, all)?
 Briefly describe how do you demonstrate the functionality?

+    I attempted all of the extra credit.
+I ...

     -   How much time did you spend on the assignment?

+    I spent around 4 hours on the homework and extra credit.
+The extra credit was challenging.

     -   Any feedback on the assignment?

+    Nothing comes to mind.